 Tag: construction

-November 2024 Planning Ahead (That Didn’t Matter) Our Triangle Tube Prestige Solo 110 boiler had been breaking down occasionally, and each service call was costing a minimum of $1,200.
+November 2024 Our Triangle Tube Prestige Solo 110 boiler had been breaking down occasionally, and each service call was costing a minimum of $1,200.
 I got so frustrated with service companies that I learned to fix minor issues myself.
-But every technician told me the same thing: boilers have a…
+But every technician told me the same thing: boilers have a lifespan of about 15 years,…

 • This New Old House Part 12: Insulation and Air Sealing – When Tight Isn’t Right (Or Is It?)